-If you are planning on a triathlon, or just to increase your pool swimming for exercise then it is worth popping for some video analysis.
-Total Immersion coaching with Tri N Swim Well in Essex.
+If you are planning on completing a triathlon, or just to improve your pool swimming for exercise, then it is worth having video analysis done.

 With swimming, it is almost impossible to know exactly what your body is doing in the water.
-Visualisation and knowing what the ‘correct’ way to swim is definitely important, but the problem is; In my mind, everything is perfect.
-While I am swimming when I look under the water all looks fine, but listening to the feedback from all around I know much improvement is needed.
+While I am swimming, when I look under the water all looks fine, but listening to the feedback from all around I know much improvement is needed.

 So why do we need better technique?

 Prevent injury - Shoulder injuries are common for the older generation of swimmers that may rotate their shoulders in the water.
 Neck strains and all sorts of weird and wonderful aches may start to fester.

 Swim more efficiently - The efficiency in water makes such a difference.
 Someone with good technique has so much more speed.